JaguaraCoder/jaguara-manifesto-for-software-development/README.md

 - como conseguir investimento, contratar manager e nenhum peao pra fazer o servico
 - Provando seus conhecimentos Senior em uma entrevista de emprego com teoria de SOLID principles e um code challenge de funcao recursiva
 - Gastando tempo em recursos que os stakeholders não se importam

+### Quality code doesn’t matter
+What does quality code brings to your health and actual life?
+More stress, more discussions with collegues to find the perfect code, and all that for what?
+Customers, Project Managers and everyone else than you does not care about that, with a chance to get complained for delivering or delaying the work.
+Please do a favor to yourself and do the job as confortable as you want, delivery in time, accept comments on git, fix when the criticals come.